zaiisao/Documentation/en/Video/leave_android.md

 > If the `destroy` method is called immediately after the `leaveChannel` method, the `leaveChannel` process will be interrupted, and the SDK will not trigger the `onLeaveChannel` callback.

 ## Next Steps
-You hava now integrated basic communication or live broadcast into your app, and can experience more advanced and complex functions following the articles listed under **Advanced Guide**.
+You have now integrated basic communication or live broadcast into your app.
+For advanced functions, see the sections under **Advanced Guide**.

-If you encounter any problem integrating or using the Agora SDK, refer to the following documents or file a Ticket at [Agora Dashboard](https://dashboard.agora.io).
+If you encounter any problem integrating or using the Agora SDK, refer to the following sections or submit a ticket at [Agora Dashboard](https://dashboard.agora.io).

 - [General Asked Questions](../../en/Agora%20Platform/general_questions.md)
 - [Integration and Deployment](../../en/Agora%20Platform/general_questions.md)